Save our chalk streams

 How can planning reform protect our chalk streams?

-The Government is in the process of reviewing the Planning and Infrastructure Bill.
-Current measures fall far short of what is required to sufficiently protect chalk streams, especially from indirect pressures, such as pollution that occurs elsewhere in a river’s catchment, or abstraction to provide a water supply for new housing.
-Granting chalk streams better protections within the planning system and legally recognising how important they are will mean they are better protected when road or house building happens near them.
+Current measures fall far short of what is required to sufficiently protect chalk streams.
+Threats to these special waterways include indirect pressures such as pollution that occurs elsewhere in a river’s catchment, and abstraction in order to provide a water supply for new housing.
+Granting chalk streams better protections within the planning system and legally recognising how important they are will mean they are better protected when road or housebuilding happens near them.

 What is NWT doing?
 (Timeline)